JoeyHendricks/STATS-PAL/README.md

 | Very High | E | 0.300 | 0.200 | Halt and create defect |
 | Ultra | F | 0.340 | 0.250 | Halt and create defect |

+> When reading this table keep in mind that both statistics need fall in the same category if this is not the case
+> the lowest category is selected.

 For myself I have defined these critical values in the table above as they work nicely for my own data I am presuming that is plausible that they will also work for most other applications as the amount of distance will always stay the same, but you could be tolerating more or less distance than me depending on your context.